luisrrc/Market-Segmentation-in-retail-company/README.md

 ## Business Understanding

 A retail company in the US wants to develop a marketing campaign.
 The company has data on their customers for about almost 3 years, so they need to create a targeted ad marketing campaign by dividing their customers into at least 3 distinctive groups.
+This is a unsupervised machine learning case.

 ## Data